libretime/libretime/docs/admin-manual/install/reverse-proxy.md

 In this documentation, we will use `libretime.example.org` as domain name pointing to your server, and `localhost:8080` as location for the LibreTime web server.

 :::

-If LibreTime is running on the same host as the reverse proxy, you need to change the LibreTime web server default listening port because the reverse proxy needs to listen on the `80`and `443` ports.

 Be sure that your firewall and network allows communications from the reverse proxy to the services.
 You can use `ping`, `telnet` and `curl` to check that communication is working.